 Some call it the ‘Viper.’
 Others refer to it as the ‘Fighting Falcon.’
 And, although they are both a fundamental part of the F-16’s iconic history, there is really only one nickname that stuck.
 To dispel the rumors, the ‘Fighting Falcon’ is the official name granted by the Tactical Air Command (now the Air Combat Command).
-However, the name never really caught on, and the F-16 is more commonly referred to as the ‘Viper’ among pilots and maintainers.

 The F-16 Fighting Falcon is a compact, multirole fighter aircraft.
 It is highly maneuverable and has proven itself in air-to-air combat and air-to-surface attack.
 It provides a relatively low-cost, high-performance weapon system for the United States and allied nations.

 In an air combat role, the F-16's maneuverability and combat radius (distance it can fly to enter air combat, stay, fight and return) exceed that of all potential threat fighter aircraft.
 It can locate targets in all weather conditions and detect low flying aircraft in radar ground clutter.
 In an air-to-surface role, the F-16 can fly more than 500 miles (860 kilometers), deliver its weapons with superior accuracy, defend itself against enemy aircraft, and return to its starting point.
 An all-weather capability allows it to accurately deliver ordnance during non-visual bombing conditions.